 In this article, I’ll go through the top 5 centralized (CeFi) lending platforms.
 I know some of you prefer DeFi platforms to centralized crypto platforms, but seriously, some of these Centralized Finance platforms are great and there are many benefits these platforms offer.
 Plus, I know some might appreciate the feeling of a more secure environment (not saying it is).

 Quickly before starting, I want to point out that not all of these platforms are available globally, so you’ll have to check on that before using them.
-For example, I know that YouHodler and Swissborg are completely out of reach for US customers while Nexo is restricted to customers from the state of New York.
+For example, I know that YouHodler and Swissborg are completely out of reach for US customers while Nexo has also recently announced its withdrawal from the US markets.
 Also, a few of these platforms have their own tokens and the tokens might also be out of reach for US customers.

 But first, let’s quickly cover what CeFi is.